Jim O'Brien (rugby league, born 1896): New Zealand selection

 After the conclusion of the club season O'Brien was selected for a series of representative games.
 He was first chosen in the Auckland team to play South Auckland on 19 August.
 The other prop was Arthur Singe, with Alf Townsend at hooker.
 Auckland won the match by 24 points to 16 to reclaim the Northern Union Challenge Cup which South Auckland had held since 1922.
 He was then selected to play for Auckland again against the returning New Zealand side who had come home from their Australian tour.
 He was propping again with Arthur Singe but this time his Devonport teammate Neville St George was at hooker.
 New Zealand won easily by 41 points to 17 before a large crowd of 17,000 at Carlaw Park.
 In the first half O'Brien broke quickly from a scrum and took play down to halfway.
 The New Zealand Truth newspaper said that "O'Brien, with dribbling rushes, was prominent amongst the forwards, and on one occasion he had a run of nearly 50 yards, being only stopped by Gregory, the All Black full-back".
 After the match the Auckland Star said that the best of Auckland's forwards were "O'Brien and Singe, and they were equal to any in the New Zealand pack".
 He and Singe, along with Ben Davidson were added by the New Zealand selectors to their squad to prepare to play against the touring Queensland side.
-The Herald had also noted that "a feature of the game was the excellent display given by the Devonport forward, O'Brien, who was a great worker and must have impressed the New Zealand selectors.
+The Herald had also noted that "a feature of the game was the excellent display given by the Devonport forward, O'Brien, who was a great worker and must have impressed the New Zealand selectors".
 He was not selected in the starting thirteen and was named as one of the two forward reserves along with Horace Dixon.

 He was however chosen for the Auckland side to play the Queensland tourists on 9 September.
-His team mate Neville St George was at hooker while his Marist namesake Jim O'Brien was the other prop.
+His teammate Neville St George was at hooker while his Marist namesake Jim O'Brien was the other prop.
 In a curious mystery one of them scored a try in their 18–18 draw but it has remained unclear ever since as to which of them scored.
 The try came late in the match after a "cross-kick by [Maurice] Wetherill was badly missed by [Bill] Spencer, and O'Brien following up gathered in the ball to score".
 It is perhaps slightly more likely that it was the Devonport O'Brien due to the nature of the try as he was well known for following up on kicks with several of his tries coming from them.
 The try was converted by Frank Delgrosso and it tied the score at 18 which it remained.
 The New Zealand Herald described the try in different detail saying that "following a high kick by Singe, Spencer mulled the ball and was bustled by Avery and O'Brien.
 The latter gathered up the ball and scored".